backstage/backstage/docs/permission/plugin-authors/02-adding-a-basic-permission-check.md

   });
 ```

 For this tutorial, we've automatically exported all permissions from this file (see `plugins/todo-list-common/src/index.ts`).
-For the actual plugins that you author, we recommend exporting all permissions from your plugin, so that Backstage integrators can import them when writing policies.
+For the actual plugins that you author, you must export any permission authorized by the plugin so Backstage integrators can import them when writing policies.

 ## Authorizing using the new permission